edupoux/MVA_2020_SL/README.md

 ### Practical assignments (TD)
 The practical assignments are given on the courses #2 to #6.
 For the assignments, students are provided with the necessary data and Python code in the form of a disk image (.iso) to be mounted and booted from a virtual machine.
 They will hand in their source code and a max two page report, detailing their work, the difficulties encountered and the results.

+Please install *VirtualBox* (https://www.virtualbox.org/) on your machine and load up the provided *disk_image.iso* before coming to the first TD.

 ### Quizzes

 During the courses, we will use on-line quizzes (on the smartphone/computer) to probe comprehension and trigger discussion.